Along with the Gods: The Two Worlds: Reception

+Box office

 South Korea

 Upon its release in the theaters, the film attracted 422,339 viewers on its first day and topped the box office with nearly US$2.9 million gross.
-By 22 December 2017, the film surpassed the 1 million viewer mark and grossed a total of US$9.3 million.
+By 22 December 2017, it surpassed the 1 million viewer mark and grossed a total of US$9.3 million.

 By 31 December 2017, the film had attracted 8,523,149 viewers with a total earning of US$63.9 million.
-As of 3 January 2018, the film attracted 10 million viewers in just 15 days.
+As of 3 January 2018, it attracted 10 million viewers in just 15 days.

 By 10 February 2018, Along with the Gods: The Two Worlds grossed more than US$105 million and became the second highest-grossing film in South Korea.

 Taiwan

 Upon its release in the theaters in Taiwan on 22 December 2017, the film grossed NT$5 million.
 In the first week of its release, the film grossed NT$30 million, topping the weekend box office and became the second highest-grossing Korean film of all time in Taiwan.
 After a week of its release, the film grossed NT$50 million.
 On the 10th day of its release, the film grossed NT$100 million.
 On 16 January 2018, the film overtook Train to Busan to become the highest-grossing Korean film in Taiwan, after grossing near to NT$350 million.
 A month after its release in Taiwan, the film grossed NT$404 million.